helgoboss/helgobox/doc/user-guide.md

 In ReaLearn, the modifier is one of the FX parameters.
 It's considered to be "on" if the parameter has a value greater than 0 and "off" if the value is 0.

 You can choose up to 2 modifier parameters, "Modifier A" and "Modifier B".
-If you select "<None>", the modifier gets disabled (it won't have any effect on activation).
+If you select "&lt;None&gt;", the modifier gets disabled (it won't have any effect on activation).
 The checkbox to the right of the dropdown lets you decide if the modifier must be "on" for the mapping to become active or "off".